Aeroluna/LunaCoopMod/README.md

 - Reduced Raven's Auto-Turret duration from 180 seconds to 11 seconds.
 - Reduced range of Raven's Build Auto-Turret from 3 to 2.
 - Increased damage of Auto-Turret's 12mm Gauss Cannon from 8 to 18.
-- Reduced Auto-Turret health from 150 to 100.
+- Reduced Auto-Turret life from 150 to 100.
 - Reduced Auto-Turret armor from 1 to 0.

 Copied from Versus.
 Duration of Raven's summons massively reduced, and in return, auto-turret damage is greatly increased.
 It was a common problem that a Raven from an attack wave would place an Auto-Turret or Point Defense Drone and the map ping would not disappear until the unit timed out 3 minutes later.